-- There SHOULD be a standard policy framework that is adopted across ownership domains within the SOA ecosystem: - o This framework MUST permit the expression of simple policy constraints - The framework MAY allow (to a varying extent) the combination of policy constraints, including - Both positive and negative constraints - Conjunctions and disjunctions of constraints - The quantification of constraints - The framework MUST at least allow the policy subject and the policy object to be identified as well as the policy constraint. - The framework MAY allow further structuring of policies into modules, inheritance between policies and so on. - There SHOULD be mechanisms that facilitate the application of policies: - There SHOULD be mechanisms that allow policy decisions to be made, consistent with the policy frameworks. - There SHOULD be mechanisms to enforce policy decisions - There SHOULD be mechanisms to support the measurement of whether certain policy constraints are satisfied, or to what degree they are satisfied.

-2472 Such enforcement mechanisms MAY include support for both permission-style 2473 constraints and obligation-style constraints.
-2474 Enforcement mechanisms MAY support the simultaneous enforcement of multiple 2475 policy constraints across multiple points in the SOA ecosystem.
-2476 There SHOULD be mechanisms to resolve policy conflicts 2477 This MAY involve escalating policy conflicts to human adjudication.
-2478 There SHOULD be mechanisms that support the management and promulgation of policies.
+2467 2468 0 0 This framework MUST permit the expression of simple policy constraints The framework MAY allow (to a varying extent) the combination of policy constraints, 2469 including Comment [PFB36]: Issue #313 2470 Both positive and negative constraints - 18 2471 Conjunctions and disjunctions of constraints 2472 The quantification of constraints 2473 0 The framework MUST at least allow the policy subject and the policy object to be identified as 2474 well as the policy constraint.
+2475 0 The framework MAY allow further structuring of policies into modules, inheritance between 2476 policies and so on.
+2477 • There SHOULD be mechanisms that facilitate the application of policies: 2478 0 There SHOULD be mechanisms that allow policy decisions to be made, consistent with the 2479 policy frameworks.
+2480 0 There SHOULD be mechanisms to enforce policy decisions Comment [PFB37]: Issue #313 2481 There SHOULD be mechanisms to support the measurement of whether certain - 19 J 2482 policy constraints are satisfied, or to what degree they are satisfied.
+2483 Such enforcement mechanisms MAY include support for both permission-style 2484 constraints and obligation-style constraints.
+2485 Enforcement mechanisms MAY support the simultaneous enforcement of multiple 2486 policy constraints across multiple points in the SOA ecosystem.
+2487 0 There SHOULD be mechanisms to resolve policy conflicts Comment : [PFB38]: Issue #313 2488 This MAY involve escalating policy conflicts to human adjudication. - 20 2489 0 There SHOULD be mechanisms that support the management and promulgation of policies.

-5 Ownership in a SOA Ecosystem View

-Governments are instituted among Men, deriving their just power from the consent of the governed American Declaration of Independence

-The Ownership in a SOA Ecosystem View focuses on the issues, requirements and responsibilities involved in owning a SOA-based system.
+5 Ownership in a SOA Ecosystem View Governments are instituted among Men, deriving their just power from the consent of the governed American Declaration of Independence The Ownership in a SOA Ecosystem View focuses on the issues, requirements and responsibilities involved in owning a SOA-based system.
 Ownership of a SOA-based system in a SOA ecosystem raises significantly different challenges to owning other complex systems - such as Enterprise suites - because there are strong limits on the control and authority of any one party when a system spans multiple ownership domains.
 Even when a SOA-based system is deployed internally within an organization, there are multiple internal stakeholders involved and there may not be a simple hierarchy of control and management.
 Thus, an early consideration of how multiple boundaries affect SOA-based systems provides a firm foundation for dealing with them in whatever form they are found rather than debating whether the boundaries should exist.
 This view focuses on the governance and management of SOA-based systems, on the security challenges involved in running a SOA-based system, and testing challenges.

-Figure 35 - Model Elements Described in the Ownership in a SOA Ecosystem View
+Figure 34 - Model Elements Described in the Ownership in a SOA Ecosystem View

-The following subsections present models of these functions.
+2509 The following subsections present models of these functions.

-5.1 Governance Model
+2510 5.1 Governance Model

-The Reference Model defines Service Oriented Architecture as an architectural paradigm for organizing and utilizing distributed capabilities that may be under the control of different ownership domains [SOA-RM].
-Consequently, it is important that organizations that plan to engage in service interactions adopt governance policies and procedures sufficient to ensure that there is standardization across both internal and external organizational boundaries to promote the effective creation and use of SOA-based services.
+2511 The Reference Model defines Service Oriented Architecture as an architectural paradigm for organizing 2512 and utilizing distributed capabilities that may be under the control of different ownership domains [SOA-2513 RM].
+Consequently, it is important that organizations that plan to engage in service interactions adopt 2514 governance policies and procedures sufficient to ensure that there is standardization across both internal 2515 and external organizational boundaries to promote the effective creation and use of SOA-based services.

-5.1.1 Understanding Governance
+2516 5.1.1 Understanding Governance

-5.1.1.1 Terminology
+2517 5.1.1.1 Terminology